 For me, the system has been created RAID array md0 in which they participate 2 sda and sdb disk.
 I will add a 3rd sdc to them to create RAID5 from 3 disk.
 In general, this acrobatics is for the scientific purpose of a virtual I have not yet tested it in a real environment, but I don't expect dramas on a real machine when the time comes.

-- Create the same file system layout as other drives us – sfdisk -d /dev/sdb | sfdisk /dev/sdc
+- We create the same file system layout as on our other disks – sfdisk -d /dev/sdb | sfdisk /dev/sdc

 sfdisk -d /dev/sdb | sfdisk /dev/sdc mdadm --grow /dev/md0 --level=5 mdadm --manage /dev/md0 --add /dev/sdc mdadm --grow /dev/md0 --raid-devices=3 resize2fs /dev/md0

-Good night 😛
+Good evening 😛